schorsch3000/localn/README.md

 `localn latest`
 to install and use the last (maybe unstable) release version

+`localn latest 7`
+to install and use the last 7.x.x release version

+`localn latest 7.1`
+to install and use the last 7.1.x release version

 `localn install`
 to install the highest possible node version matching .engines.node of the package.json in path